Brewers vs. Reds Player Props Betting Odds

 Contreras Stats

-- Contreras takes a four-game streak with at least one hit into this one.
-In his last five games he is batting .333 with a double, a home run, a walk and seven RBI.
+- Contreras has picked up a hit in five straight games.
+During his last five outings he is batting .429 with two doubles, a home run, two walks and six RBI.

 Contreras Recent Games